 ”Tom Rust is a perfect example,” Skelley says of the former mayor of Herndon and six-term Republican delegate who represents parts of Fairfax and Loudoun counties. ”He occupies the most ‘Democratic Republican-held seat,’ so he supports things like gay rights not only because he’s a relative moderate, but because he and other Republicans recognize that they might not be able to attract moderates in those districts if they go really conservative.”

-Skelley also points out that Democrats have begun pouncing on social issues that, as recently as 2006, would have cut against them politically.
+Skelley also points out that Democrats have begun pouncing on social issues that, as recently as 2006, would have worked against them politically.
 But now, bolstered by a sea change in public opinion on issues like marriage equality or nondiscrimination, those stances are advantageous.

 ”With shifts in public opinion and the fact that young people just don’t care about these issues, most Democrats recognize that being pro-gay marriage is beneficial politically,” he says. ”They get to come out in favor of it and, in doing so, force their opponents to take a stand, and hope they say something embarrassing or controversial.”